makersacademy/airport_challenge/README.md

 * Realise I am not taking breaks.
 Can use pomodoro timer when working on weekend challenges like I do in afternoon pair programming.
 * I could listen to music as am working alone on this project.
 * Reminding myself this is my first weekend project and I'll look back at the code in future and be amazed at how much progress I've made.
+* Chose to stop halfway even though I had not finished, to prioritise wellbeing.

 ```
 # For user story 3: